maggiben/rocko_decoy/website/content/learn/how-does-aave-protocol-work/index.md

 Lending on Aave is straightforward.
 Users deposit assets, which then earn interest based on borrowing demand.
 These deposits are represented by $aTokens in their wallets, which increase in value as interest accrues.

 Borrowing has its nuances.
-Aave allows for both over-collateralized and under-collateralized loans.
+Aave allows for both over-collateralized and under-collateralized crypto loans.
 The former requires users to provide collateral exceeding the borrowed amount, serving as a security measure.
 The latter, while more flexible, has stringent requirements and is currently available to select institutions.

 ## Interest Rate Mechanisms